madiodio/remark-twemoji/readme.md

   }
 ```

-The other options you can pass to this plugin are the twemoji options, you can read more about them [here](https://github.com/twitter/twemoji#object-as-parameter).
+These are the options you can pass to this plugin as the twemoji options, you can read more about them [here](https://github.com/twitter/twemoji#object-as-parameter).

 ## Inspirations